This is the multi-page printable view of this section. Click here to print.

 Reference

-3 - Restoring Files
+3 - File-level Recovery

 1. Click the All Services > Storage > File Storage menu.
-You will be taken to the Service Home page of File Storage.
+Navigate to the Service Home page of File Storage.

 • Move to the snapshot location under the mount name.

-# cd /Mount_name/.snapshot/snapshot_name
+# cd /Mount명/.snapshot/snapshot명

 1. Click the All Services > Storage > File Storage menu.
-You will be taken to the Service Home page of File Storage.
+Navigate to the Service Home page of File Storage.

-4 - Using Disk Backup
+4 - Use Disk Backup

 After creating a backup of File Storage on a backup-dedicated HDD Storage, you can periodically store snapshots.
-You can perform tasks on the File Storage Details page and the Disk Backup page.
+You can perform the tasks on the File Storage Details page and the Disk Backup page.

 Caution